applicaster/developer.applicaster.com/docs/README.md

 * Use H2 headings (`##`) for sub-sections.
 * If possible Put all your documentation in a single file - In most cases well written documentation should feet into a single page.
 * use blockquote (`>`) to highlight important section in your doc - this can be used for a notation, warning etc.
+* Put your docs markdown files and related assets on a separate folder (naming it docs is a good naming convention). use the folder relative path as the value of the `glob` manifest key.
+This will make sure that all relevant linked assets are available and not broken.